after-the-sunrise/thadoop/README.md

 	</dependencies>

 ## Implementation

+### Writable
 Create a subclass of `AbstractTWritable.java`.
 This superclass contains the actual implementation of the Hadoop's writable interface, so you can feed your subclass to Mapper/Reducer directly.
-Subclassed implementation should something like below:
+Subclass implementation should something like below:

 [SampleWritable.java]